viktoriia-sokolenko/exploding-kittens/docs/bva/Deck.md

 # BVA Analysis for DECK

 #### Important Note
+Whenever you see `card1` without specifying its type, that means I am using Parametrized Testing, and the test runs for cards with all the available card types.

 Whenever you see the keywords "non-empty list" or noticed that the states takes in a list of two cards without specifying the Card Type (i.e `[card1, card2]`), that means that the test cases uses a Parameterized Test